PSE substations among five attacked in Pacific Northwest in November

 Southwest Washington’s Cowlitz County Public Utility District sustained “vandalism” on two substations in mid-November in the Woodland area.
 “At this time, we do not have any further comment … Our facilities have since been repaired,” said a written statement from spokesperson Alice Dietz.

-A spokesperson for the Snohomish County Public Utility District, the largest public utility district in the state, said substations in their jurisdiction have not been attacked this year, but they have been vandalized in the past.
+A spokesperson for the Snohomish County Public Utility District, the largest public utility district in the state, said substations in its jurisdiction have not been attacked this year, but they have been vandalized in the past.

 A spokesperson for Gov. Jay Inslee said the governor’s office defers to utilities to describe specific threats.